Automatic Geometric Decomposition for Analytical Inverse Kinematics: Method

 \subsection{Kinematic remodeling}

 The detection of parallel and anti-parallel axes is straightforward.
 Translational offsets between the reference points on the joint axes, on the other hand, are typically non-zero for common parametrizations of real-world manipulators.
-However, we can obtain a zero-valued offset for two or more consecutive intersecting axes by moving their corresponding reference points into the point of axis intersection, as visualized in \figref{fig:kinematicRemodeling}.
-We compute the intersection point of two axes following the approach from~\cite{graphicsGems}.
+We obtain a zero-valued offset for two or more consecutive intersecting axes by moving their corresponding reference points to the point where the axes intersect, as visualized in \figref{fig:kinematicRemodeling}.
+We compute the intersection point of two axes by following the approach from~\cite{graphicsGems}.
 If two axes do not intersect perfectly, e.g., due to numerical inaccuracies, it yields the closest point to both axes.